 Enjoy the castle and gardens lit up on the Warwick at Christmas light trails.
 Add in ice skating, Santa or explore the castle itself.

 Compton Verney light trail, Warwickshire

-Spectacle of Light display with sound, to be seen through the woodland walks and around the lakeside.
+Spectacle of Light display with sound, to be seen through the woodland walks and around the lakeside – great for reflections on a dry night.
 Street food available.

 Where do you like to go to Christmas light trails in and around Oxfordshire?